“It is infinitely more cost-effective to retain a donor that we already have than go out and find a new one.”

 5. Utilize abandoned cart tools to bring donors back when doubt has crept in.

 6. Incorporate tracking into every element of your fundraising.
-Knowing which content, which platform, which season lead to donations—and which aren’t working—is imperative to the sustainability of your strategy.
+Knowing which content, which recurring donation platform, which season lead to donations—and which aren’t working—is imperative to the sustainability of your strategy.

 7. Never underestimate the range of tactics you can use to upgrade a donor.
 Getting donors to make the initial gift is already done; make the follow up experience engaging and personalized!